 Major industries include oil and gas, transportation, manufacturing, healthcare and energy but they are certainly not the only ones.
 Many use cases in government (smart cities) and agriculture, for instance, are also seen as IIoT.

 Last but not least it’s important to mention that the focus of the Industrial Internet of Things is increasingly moving from some of the mentioned benefits and other benefits such as cost savings, better automation and productivity gains towards innovation, the development of new business models, services and/or products and even the development of new revenue streams in a world where data is money.
-In the infographic from the Industrial Internet Consortium below you can find more information (note: the Industrial Internet is not entireley the same as the Industrial Internet of Things but in practice the two terms are used as synonyms – more on the Industrial Internet here).Guide to the Industrial Internet of Things State of the Industrial Internet of Things market
+In the infographic from the Industrial Internet Consortium below you can find more information (note: the Industrial Internet is not entirely the same as the Industrial Internet of Things but in practice the two terms are used as synonyms).

 Top image: Shutterstock – Copyright: Zapp2Photo – All other images are the property of their respective mentioned owners.